 - If you have symptoms of COVID-19, even after vaccination

 - If you have had close contact (within 6 feet for a total of 15 minutes or more) with someone with confirmed COVID-19, even after vaccination

 - If you took part in activities that put you at higher risk for COVID-19 because you could not socially distance as needed, such as travel, attending large social or mass gatherings, or being in crowded indoor settings

 - If you have been asked or referred to get tested by your health care provider, or local or state health department

 Your school, workplace or community may also establish a screening program, in which they test individuals who are part of a group (at work, at school) even if there is no reason to suspect those individuals are infected with COVID-19.
 The FDA issued more information about screening programs in this fact sheet.

-Do COVID-19 tests check for the delta and other variants?
+Do COVID-19 tests check for the omicron, delta and other variants?

-Local, state, and federal public health agencies, including the Centers for Disease Control and Prevention, track the SARS-CoV-2 virus variants so we can understand which strains of the virus are spreading.
+Local, state, and federal public health agencies, including the Centers for Disease Control and Prevention (CDC), track the SARS-CoV-2 viral variants so we can understand which strains of the virus are spreading.
 These public health agencies use a test called whole genome sequencing to check for virus strains circulating in the community overall and not for each person.

 Ordering a Test

 Many tests, including some home collection and at-home tests, require a prescription or order from a health care provider.